 Bit depth – meaning, calculation & influence on the sound

-Bit depth significantly influences the dynamic range and detail of digital audio signals.
-Learn how different bit depths affect sound quality and production—and why 24-bit or even 32-bit float is now the standard.
+Bit depth has a major influence on the dynamic range and detail of digital audio signals.
+Learn how different bit depths affect sound quality and production, and why 24-bit or even 32-bit float is now standard.

 What is bit depth in audio production?